Optimal control of a dissipative micromaser quantum battery in the ultrastrong coupling regime: Numerical results

 \section{Numerical results}

 We present here the results of the numerical investigation of the micromaser quantum battery dynamics.
 We begin by exploring the closed-system dynamics of the battery in the absence of dissipation, then turn to the open-system case to investigate how environmental effects influence the dynamics, and finally consider parameter optimization for both the charging and stabilization processes.
-All simulations are carried out using the open-source \texttt{QuTiP} library for Python~\cite{Johansson2012,Johansson2013}, while the optimization of system parameters is performed with the \texttt{minimize} routine from \texttt{scipy.optimize}, employing the Broyden-Fletcher-Goldfarb-Shanno (BFGS) quasi-Newton method \cite{2020SciPyNMeth} to efficiently explore the parameter landscape.
+All simulations are carried out using the open-source \texttt{QuTiP} library for Python~\cite{Johansson2012,Johansson2013}, while the optimization of system parameters is performed with the \texttt{minimize} routine from \texttt{scipy.optimize}, employing the limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS-B) quasi-Newton method~\cite{LBFGSB1995,2020SciPyNMeth}, with gradients estimated via finite difference, to efficiently explore the parameter landscape.
+This algorithm is an iterative gradient-based optimization method for nonlinear problems with simple bound constraints.
+It determines the search direction by combining gradient information with a limited-memory approximation of the inverse Hessian matrix, progressively updated via a quasi-Newton (secant) scheme, thus efficiently incorporating curvature information without explicitly computing second derivatives.